This post may contain affiliate links. Please read our disclosure policy.

 Step 5 | Roast the Prime Rib

-You can use any pan that can withstand high temperatures (500°F) and one that will fit the size roast you have.
+You can use any pan that can withstand high temperatures (500°F) and one that will fit the size of the roast you have.
 Just be sure there is room around the roast for air to circulate.

 First, bake prime rib at high heat.
 Then reduce the oven temperature (no need to remove the roast) and continue baking until the desired doneness is reached: